Swedish colonisation of Finland

+Sebastian Münster took notice of the Swedish-speaking population in Finland in his 1544 book Cosmographia.
+Other than this, the Swedish-speaking population in Finland attracted less interest among the writings of academics.
+Mikael Wexonius who served as a professor at the Royal Academy of Åbo in the 17th century took notice of the Swedish-speaking population of the coastal areas of Ostrobothnia and Nyland in his study of the Swedish realm.
+Wexonius considered these people as descendants of Swedes, but he did not mention the Swedish-speaking population in Åboland.
+The question of the origin of the Swedish-speaking population in Finland started attracting academic interest in the 18th century and it became an important question in the 19th century when it was important to the concept of national self-understanding.

 History

 The reason behind the colonisation was the pursuit of the Roman Catholic Church to spread its faith to pagan lands around the Baltic Sea.
 The settlers were Christians and they arrived to lands that were still in major parts under Finnish paganism.
 Besides the Catholic Church, the colonisation was supported by the still primal Swedish Kingdom who granted four years of tax exemption to any Christian Swede who settled the areas of Southwest Finland, Uusimaa, Åland, Tavastia or Satakunta.

 The colonisation was also affected by the favorable climate phase in Europe.
 The warm climate phase of 980–1250 had led to population growth, which led to the need for emigration.
 At the same time Swedes also emigrated to northern Sweden and western Estonia (see Estonian Swedes).
 In the 14th century Swedes also colonised Medelpad and Ångermanland.

 Besides the violence of the crusades, the colonisation led to several conflicts between the settlers and Finns.
 The settlers needed support from Sweden in many areas against the Finns.
 The native inhabitants in many coastal areas also lost their fishing and farming rights, which led to conflicts.
 In 1348, Hemming of Turku, Bishop of Turku and the head of the Turku Castle, gave a letter of protection to the settlers in the area of the Gulf of Bothnia.
 As a result of the colonisation, some of the pagan inhabitants who refused to receive the new Catholic religion from Tavastia and Satakunta started to move to the northern parts of Finland.